 - Working Group on Programme Coordination, Monitoring, Evaluation and Learning.

-Non Discrimination, Diversity and Inclusion
+Non Discrimination, Diversity, Equity and Inclusion

-ISHR aims to have a diverse, united and inclusive staff, that is why we established a special Working Group (WG) on non discrimination, diversity and inclusivity.
+ISHR aims to have a diverse, united and inclusive staff, that is why we established a special Working Group (WG) on non discrimination, diversity, equity and inclusion.
 This is to foster mutual respect, understanding, teamwork and a workplace where everyone contributes to the best of their ability regardless of their characteristics.
 While acknowledging the necessity to address racial discrimination and systemic racism comprehensively, ISHR took the opportunity to do so also with regards to various and intersecting forms of discrimination, including as recognised under international human rights law, namely: